-- 1. Keep the focus on what is in the child's best interests at all times. - 2.
-Professionals must share the key information and factual evidence, their interpretation and assessment appropriately and what may be the likely impact on the child - 3.
+- 1. Keep the focus on the adult's at all times. - 2.
+Professionals must share the key information and factual evidence, their interpretation and assessment appropriately and what may be the likely impact on the adult - 3.
 Professionals must seek to resolve the issue in a timely way. - 4.
-Avoid professional disagreement which may place children at further risk by obscuring the focus on the child or which may delay decision making. - 5.
-Work in a Professional way so that the family and child are not aware of the professional discussions - 6.
-Liaise with the lead professionals and safeguarding or child protection designates in the respective organisations at the earliest opportunity.
+Avoid professional disagreement, which may place adults at further risk by obscuring the focus, which may delay decision making. - 5.
+Work in a professional way so that the family and adult are not aware of the professional discussions - 6.
+Liaise with professionals and safeguarding designates in the respective organisations at the earliest opportunity.
 Clarity is expected from all agencies in respect of designated roles and responsibilities. - 7.
 Ensure that at each stage of the process that there is accurate record made of the agreed actions of each agency.

-N/B If at any time if a professional considers a child is at immediate risk of significant harm then the professional must ensure that their concerns are escalated on the same working day using established safeguarding procedures i.e. through MASH
+N/B If at any time if a professional considers an adult is at immediate risk of significant harm then the professional must ensure that their concerns are escalated on the same working day using established safeguarding procedure